petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Interests - Percentage of Total Individuals

 The percentage of total individuals for interests shows what percent of individuals are interested in a specific topic.
-For a given time range, the rate is calculated as,
+For a given time range, the rate is calculated as

 ```
 (Total number of individuals interested in that interest topic) ÷ (The total number of individuals) * 100